Where Stay

 Palmeira & West Coast (Buracona)

-Sal (Cap-Vert) - Espargos (centre, aéroport)
+Sal (Cape Verde) - Espargos (centre, aéroport)

-Pedra de Lume & North-East
+Pedra de Lume & Northeast

-When to visit Sal (Cape Verde)
+When to Visit Sal (Cape Verde)

 Hotel map